CongducPham/LowCostLoRaGw/gw_full_latest/sensors_in_raspi/README.txt

 make -j4
 sudo make install

-Then each time your Raspberry PI starts, you have to launch the following command to start the deamon before retrieving data from the DHT22 :

-sudo pigpiod
+Then, read_dht22.py will start the deamon (sudo pigpiod) if necessary.